Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 Regular readers of the Florent Schmitt Website + Blog know that the primary focus of the site’s content is on the composer’s remarkable musical legacy.
 For a person whose creative career spanned more than seven decades during the time of greatest innovation in classical music — and whose own catalogue consists of some 138 opus numbers plus a variety of additional items — there is more than enough material to focus on the music alone.

-But as with many musicians whose lives were lived within the context of the 20th century’s momentous socio-political “innovations” that often had catastrophic results for the societies and individuals caught up in all the the experimentation, Florent Schmitt was not immune to the events of the day — nor to the consequences of the choices that he made in the process.
+But as with many musicians whose lives were lived within the context of the 20th century’s momentous socio-political “innovations” that sometimes had catastrophic implications for the societies and individuals caught up in all of the experimentation, Florent Schmitt was not immune to the events of the day — nor to the consequences of the choices that he made in the process.

 The situation for French musicians during the 1930s and 1940s makes for particularly interesting study.
-History teaches us that France was woefully ill-prepared to fight a second major war barely two decades after enduring the massive bloodshed of the First World War.
-Entire sections of northern France were rendered a wasteland during that four-year conflict, and the years that followed were marked by wild pendulum swings in policy as various French governments sought ways to prevent a reoccurrence of such trauma.
+History teaches us that France was woefully ill-prepared to fight a second major armed conflict barely two decades after enduring the massive bloodshed of the First World War.
+Entire sections of northern France were rendered a wasteland during that four-year combat, and the years that followed were marked by wild pendulum swings in policy as various French governments sought ways to prevent a reoccurrence of such trauma.

-Ardent French nationalists found themselves on differing sides of these debates — some warning against a rearmed and increasingly belligerent Germany, while others saw in Germany a natural bulwark against the menace of Stalin’s brand of “Godless communism” and his murderous regime.
-(One mustn’t discount the impact that legions of White Russian emigrés who populated Paris in those days had on public perceptions of the Soviet Union.)
+Ardent French nationalists found themselves on differing sides of these debates — some warning against a rearmed and increasingly belligerent Germany, while others saw in Germany a natural geographic bulwark against the menace of Stalin’s brand of “Godless communism” and his authoritarian regime.
+(One mustn’t discount the impact that legions of White Russian emigrés who populated Paris in those days — more than 50,000 according to some accounts — had on public perceptions of the Soviet Union.)

 The irony that Marshall Philippe Pétain, the “Hero of Verdun,” would end up as prime minister of the Vichy puppet regime following the defeat of France in 1940 underscores the topsy-turvy nature of the times.
-While the formation of the Vichy government preserved a “rump” country consisting of a little less than half of France (plus the colonial territories), it also meant a humiliatingly servile existence that was wholly dependent on the “benevolence” of the tyrannical Nazi German regime that was occupying of the remainder of the French mainland including Paris.
+While the formation of the Vichy government preserved a “rump” country consisting of a little less than half of the French mainland (plus the colonial territories), it also meant a humiliatingly servile existence that was wholly dependent on the “benevolence” of the tyrannical Nazi German regime that was occupying of the remainder of the country, including Paris.
 In such circumstances, any and all directives “handed down from high” of necessity had to be carried out.
 Nothing was unaffected — including the arts.

 For French musicians it was a time of testing — and of choosing one reality over another.
 For some the decision was easy — particularly those whose very lives were in danger because of their racial/ethnic background or political persuasions: leave the country for safer havens.
 For those not in personal danger, it was a question of how to continue living their lives and practicing their craft while navigating the minefields of continually shifting mandates and diktats.
 Indeed, for everyone in a world turned upside down it was the challenge of figuring out how to navigate the rapids and make it to the other side.

 If anything, those volumes went to the opposite end of the scale with agenda-driven narratives that sought to paint an entire generation of French musicians with the “Vichy brush.”
-The list of prominent composers and other musicians coming in for particular opprobrium in these books is more than long; just a sampling of the best-known names includes Louis Aubert, Tony Aubin, Henry Barraud, Eugène Bigot, Emmanuel Bondeville, Henri Büsser, Joseph Canteloube, Alfred Cortot, Claire Croiza, Maurice Delage, Marcel Delannoy, Marcel Dupré, Maurice Duruflé, Henri Dutilleux, Jane Evrard, Paul Le Flem, Jean Fournet, Arthur Honegger, Raymond Loucheur, Jean Martinon, Olivier Messiaen, Charles Munch, Max d’Ollone, Francis Poulenc, Gaston Poulet, Henri Rabaud, Gustave Samazeuilh … and Florent Schmitt as well.
+The list of prominent composers and other musicians coming in for particular opprobrium in these books is more than long; just a sampling of the better-known names includes Louis Aubert, Tony Aubin, Alfred Bachelet, Henry Barraud, Eugène Bigot, Emmanuel Bondeville, Henri Büsser, Joseph Canteloube, Jacques Chailly, Alfred Cortot, Claire Croiza, Maurice Delage, Marcel Delannoy, Marcel Dupré, Norbert Dufourcq, Maurice Duruflé, Henri Dutilleux, Jane Evrard, Paul Le Flem, Jean Fournet, Pierre Fournier, Jean Francaix, Arthur Honegger, Jean Hubeau, Paul Ladmirault, Gaston Litaize, Raymond Loucheur, Germaine Lubin, Jean Martinon, Olivier Messiaen, Charles Munch, Max d’Ollone, Gaston Poulet, Henri Rabaud, Jacques Rouché, Gustave Samazeuilh, Henri Tomasi … and Florent Schmitt as well.

 The incident was reported by the Parisian press, which viewed the remarks as uncharitable and completely uncalled for — although Weill himself dismissed the incident as “that silly Florent Schmitt affair.”
 Without excusing in any way the comment at the Weill concert, we can find numerous instances of strong words making their way into Schmitt’s comments and writings as a music critic, dating all the way back to the 1913 premiere of Stravinsky’s Le Sacre du printemps, which Schmitt wrote about in the pages of the newspaper La France: